sotostzam/sensor-media-control/reports/report.md

 ## Experiments

+### Objectives

+During the conducted experiments, we were interested to identify and compare the differences in time between the most well-known and "traditional" remote control applications, versus our gestural interaction control.
+More specifically, we were interested in:

+* Measuring the time difference between by continuously using both approaches.
+* Identifying the time difference in a more natural way of using these approaches, like picking up the control device only when needed.
+* Interest in finding out if there is learning over time of this new interaction.

+### Experiment Sessions

 The Python application contains a tab called **Interaction Testing**.
 This tab is where the experiments held place.
 The user interface of this tab looks like the following image:

 ![Experiment_Tab](img/experiment_tab.png)